 \subsection{Spectral Gradient of Convolutional Layers}

-In section~\ref{ssec:method_spectral_ce}, we have demonstrated that the CE can be decomposed into the summation of frequency components $\mathcal{L}_{ce}(\nu)$.
-Here we further deduce the gradient propagation of $\mathcal{L}_{ce}(\nu)$ within CNNs in order to reveal how $\mathcal{L}_{ce}(\nu)$ updates the network, especially for the gradient in low-frequency regime.
-We hereafter refer the gradient propagation with respect to input feature $X$ in frequency domain as the \textbf{spectral gradient}.
-With this, we can analyze how the low-frequency of input feature affect the network performance.
-For simplicity, we deduce the spectral gradient for a convolutional layer, including a convolution and an activation function
+In this section, we further reveal how $\mathcal{L}_{ce}(\nu)$ updates the network by deducing the gradient propagation of $\mathcal{L}_{ce}(\nu)$ within CNNs, especially for the gradient in low-frequency regime.
+Hereafter, we refer the gradient propagation with respect to input feature $X$ in frequency domain as the \textbf{spectral gradient (SpG)}.
+With SpG, we would like to analyze how the low-frequency feature of SSNNs affect the network performance.
+For simplicity, we deduce the SpG for a single convolutional layer, including a convolution and an activation function

-where $K$ is the kernel, $\sigma$ is the activation function, $X$ is input feature, and $Y$ is the output of convolutional layer.
-We consider the soft-plus activation $\sigma(Z(t)) = \log ( {1 + {e^{Z(t)}}}) $ since its everywhere differentiable thus make it easier for analysis.
-The spectral gradient for a convolutional layer is given as below. \begin{restatable}[The spectral gradient for a convolutional layer]{theorem}{ce_grad} Given $B$ the groundtruth annotation, $X$, $K$ and $Y$ as in Eq.~\ref{Eq:conv_layer}, the spectral gradient of $\mathcal{L}_{ce}(\nu)$ the frequency components of CE is
+where $K$ is the kernel, $X$ is the the input feature, $Y$ is the output of convolutional layer and $\sigma$ is the differentiable soft-plus activation function $\sigma(Z(t)) = \log ({1+{e^{Z(t)}}})$.
+The SpG for a convolutional layer is given as below. \begin{restatable}[The spectral gradient for a convolutional layer]{theorem}{ce_grad} Let $B$ be the groundtruth annotation and $X$, $K$ and $Y$ be as in Eq.~\ref{Eq:conv_layer}.
+Assume $K(t)$ is small and $|X(t)| < 1$ \footnote{These assumptions rely on the fact that the numeric scale of feature and kernel are usually limited to a small range of value for the numeric stability of networks.} The spectral gradient of the output $y$ is